-There are two broad categories of projects: ‘Policy research’ and ‘Advocacy’.
+There are two broad categories of work in any project: ‘Policy research’ and ‘Advocacy’.
 Project topics are decided on the basis of requirements specified by the participating policymakers.
-You may be asked to research and advise on a particular policy issue or develop an advocacy campaign.
+You may be asked to research and advise on a particular policy issue and/ or develop an advocacy campaign.
 Details of projects from the previous editions of the program can be accessed here.

 YLAC will invite policymakers to address the Policy in Action cohort.
 In the past, speakers have spent time interacting with the class, giving insights into the their work, and the broader policymaking process.
 We have also had policy professionals from offices of Members of Parliament (and otherwise) come and speak with the participants.

 However, please note that project related engagement with participating policymakers or their offices will be minimal.
 This design element is intentional.
 YLAC realizes that policymakers are stretched for time and often do not have the bandwidth to supervise projects.
 The Policy in Action Program in fact allows them to outsource some of their policy work.
 Training, project supervision and quality control is completely handled by YLAC and its panel of experts.
 The program is specifically designed to not add to the workload of policymakers.

 This arrangement is a win-win for both the participants and the recipients of the output - it gives participants an experience of working on real and live policy issues, while supporting the work of our policymakers in the legislature and in government.